Human rights and discrimination

 If you need help filling out the form, you should ask the prison staff for assistance.
 The Prisons Operations Manual states that the staff have to help if you need support filling out the form.

 The prison director will consider your request and approve or deny it.
-If you aren’t happy with the decision, you can lodge a complaint with the Inspector or the Ombudsman.
+If you aren’t happy with the decision, you can lodge a complaint with the Office of the Inspectorate or the Ombudsman.
 The prison should provide you with details of how to do this.

 If you have convictions for sexual offences, you can’t request to be transferred to a prison for the sex you were convicted of offending against.